847 Naval Air Squadron: Falklands War (1982)

-Atlantic Causeway disembarked 12 Wessexes of 847 NAS on 1 June 1982, with the detachment from Engadine arriving on 9 June.
+The SS Atlantic Causeway disembarked 12 Wessexes of 847 NAS on 1 June 1982, with the detachment from RFA Engadine arriving on 9 June.
 The squadron's Wessexes, together with those of 845 NAS initially operated from San Carlos and provided much needed transport support to the advance of British forces on Port Stanley, with forward operating bases being set up at Teal Inlet and Fitzroy.
 After the surrender of Argentine forces on the Falklands on 14 June 847 NAS relocated to Navy Point, a headland directly north of Port Stanley.
 847 NAS remained in the Falklands until September 1982, providing air support to UK Forces.

 847 NAS was one of the longest serving units to see action in the Falklands war, spending some 4 months on the islands in total, and leading some members of the squadron to refer to the unit as "84-who?"
 The squadron was disbanded on 24 September 1982.

-1995 to the present

-847 NAS reformed at RNAS Yeovilton with Royal Marines aircrews and REME engineers on 1 September 1995, from 3 Commando Brigade Air Squadron, as a tactical support unit for the Royal Marines Commandos with Westland Lynx AH.7 and Westland Gazelle AH.1 helicopters.
-The squadron has been active in Sierra Leone and in Kosovo.